 Hilary Golston

-Hilary Golston is the 2023 winner of the Associated Press’s best Reporter/Anchor in Michigan.
-She is also a six-time Emmy-winner, who returned to her hometown of Detroit after working in newsrooms across the country.
+Hilary Golston is a 7-time Emmy winner and the 2024 winner of the Emmy for best daily news reports in Michigan, marking the second time Golston has nabbed this competitive compilation award.
+She is the 2023 winner of the Associated Press’s best Reporter/Anchor in Michigan.
+She returned to her hometown of Detroit after working in newsrooms across the country.
 She co-anchors FOX 2 News Weekend Evenings.

-In her time at FOX 2, Golston has collected several Detroit Society of Professional Journalists awards including in the breaking spot news category for live on-set coverage of Detroit Firefighters trapped in a collapsed home.
+In her time at FOX 2, Golston has collected several Detroit Society of Professional Journalists awards, including in the breaking spot news category for live on-set coverage of Detroit firefighters trapped in a collapsed home.
 She also collected SPJ awards for her work moderating a Detroit Voice 2 Voice debate on guns and for producing and anchoring the "HD Show", a web-based program she produced with her co-anchor.
-She won a Michigan Association of Broadcasting merit award for an in-depth she did with Detroit Police Chief, James White.
+She won a Michigan Association of Broadcasting merit award for an in-depth interview she conducted with Detroit Police Chief, James White.

 Golston is so honored and thrilled to be back home in Detroit.
 She grew up in the city and is a graduate of Detroit Country Day High School.
 "I come from a family committed to Detroit and the magic we know is here.
 I can’t say how awesome it is to be back where I grew up and to be a part of telling the stories that matter and going to bat for the community of my birth."